*8 Minute Read*

-Incorporating this goal setting strategy will allow you to ensure steady growth during second quarter and beyond.
-Let’s check out some of the business related goals that you might consider adopting in the 2nd quarter of 2020.
+Incorporating this goal-setting strategy will allow you to ensure steady growth during the second quarter and beyond.
+Let’s check out some of the business-related goals that you might consider adopting in the 2nd quarter of 2020.

 Reducing Business Expenses

 A vital part of the survival of many small businesses is their ability to minimize expenses.
 Consider reducing your business expenses to include those that are only absolutely necessary.
-When setting up your business expense budget for next quarter, first make a list of the things that you need but may be able to reduce the cost of.
-For example, paying for a CRM system for 1,000 contact when you only have 100 is asinine.
+When setting up your business expense budget for the next quarter, first make a list of the things that you need but may be able to reduce the cost.
+For example, paying for a CRM system for 1,000 contacts when you only have 100 is asinine.
 Contact the company to inquire about reducing your monthly rate or the availability of a free plan.